Uniqueness theorems for free boundary minimal disks in space forms: Introduction

 In this short note we consider the free boundary minimal disks in a ball in Euclidean space or a space $N^n$ of constant curvature.
 These are proper branched minimal immersions of a disk into the ball that meet the boundary orthogonally (the conormal vector of the disk is normal to the boundary of the ball).
 Such surfaces have been extensively studied and they arise as extremals of the area functional for relative cycles in the ball.
 They also arise as extremals of a certain eigenvalue problem \cite{FS1} and \cite{FS2}.
 We show here that any such free boundary minimal disk is a totally geodesic disk passing through the center of the ball.

 We extend the result to free boundary disks with parallel mean curvature in a ball.
-If the mean curvature is not zero we show that such disks are contained in a totally geodesic three dimensional submanifold (an affine subspace in the flat case) and that the disk is totally umbilic.
+If the mean curvature is not zero, we show that such disks are contained in a totally geodesic three dimensional submanifold (an affine subspace in the flat case) and that the disk is totally umbilic.

 Both of these results are known in case $n=3$.
-For the euclidean case both the minimal and CMC results were obtained by J. C. C. Nitsche \cite{Ni}.
-In the case of space forms the results were obtained for $n=3$ by R. Souam \cite{S}, and were generalized to constant contact angle boundary conditions by A. Ros and R. Souam \cite{RS}.
+For the euclidean case, both the minimal and constant mean curvature results were obtained by J. C. C. Nitsche \cite{Ni}.
+In the case of space forms, the results were obtained for $n=3$ by R. Souam \cite{S}, and were generalized to constant contact angle boundary conditions by A. Ros and R. Souam \cite{RS}.

 The method of proof for the results is complex analytic as in the case $n=3$.
 The general idea goes back to H. Hopf and involves the construction of holomorphic differentials which then vanish under suitable conditions on the surface and suitable boundary conditions.
-In the $n=3$ case the Hopf differential is a holomorphic quadratic differential and the free boundary condition implies that it is real along the boundary in the sense that it has real values when applied to the unit tangent vector.
-Geometrically this follows from the condition that the boundary be a principal curve.
+In the $n=3$ case, the Hopf differential is a holomorphic quadratic differential and the free boundary condition implies that it is real along the boundary in the sense that it has real values when applied to the unit tangent vector.
+Geometrically, this follows from the condition that the boundary be a principal curve.
 In higher dimensions the corresponding differential has values in the normal bundle, but there is an associated complex valued quartic differential gotten by squaring the Hopf differential using the inner product.
 Our result is obtained by showing vanishing of this quartic differential and discussing the consequences.

-There is an analogue between minimal submanifolds of spheres and free boundary minimal submanifolds of the ball.
-Under this analogue the Nitsche theorem is analogous to a result of Almgren \cite{A1} which says that a minimal $\mathbb S^2$ in $\mathbb S^3$ is totally geodesic.
+There is an analog between minimal submanifolds of spheres and free boundary minimal submanifolds of the ball.
+Under this analog the Nitsche theorem is analogous to a result of Almgren \cite{A1} which says that a minimal $\mathbb S^2$ in $\mathbb S^3$ is totally geodesic.
 It is well known (see Calabi \cite{C}) that there are many minimal immersions of $\mathbb S^2$ in $\mathbb S^n$ for $n\geq 4$ which are not totally geodesic.
 From the point of view of this analogy our results are surprising.
-To make a more definite connection between the two problems we point out that our results imply that any minimal $\mathbb S^2$ in $\mathbb S^n$ which is invariant under reflection through a totally geodesic $\mathbb S^{n-1}$ must be totally geodesic.
+To make a more definite connection between the two problems, we point out that our results imply that any minimal $\mathbb S^2$ in $\mathbb S^n$ which is invariant under reflection through a totally geodesic $\mathbb S^{n-1}$ must be totally geodesic.